langulski/Shark-attack---data-analysis/README.md

 ### Business question
 > Is surfing a dangerous sport ?

 > Are these attacks fatal ?

 > What are the areas/countries that most attacks happened while surfing?

 ### Motivation

 - Sharks in fact do not intend to attack humans, the chances of being attacked by a shark is 1 in 5 million, says Katherine Maslenikov, manager of the UW Fish Collection at the Burke Museum.
-When they bite humans, they are most likely trying to figure out what they are So safe to say that we are not included in their diet.
+When they bite humans, they are most likely trying to figure out what they are.
+So safe to say that we are not included in their diet.
+- Surfing is a very popular sport in water, we will check if the attacks are more likely to be linked to this activity.

 ## Process